mschouler/MAdLib-PyFR/README.md

 ```sh
 svn co https://svn.cenaero.be/MAdLib/branches/PeriodicAdaptation.29.01.2025
 ```
-In this case, the `CMakeLists.txt` should be modified accordingly.
+In this case, the `CMakeLists.txt` should be modified manually.

 ### PyFR
 Let us first go back to the working directory: